 3. Open up your air vents.

-- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is working as it should be and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working as it should be and heating your home’s air.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can lead to broken blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?